 I’ve run B2 eight times over the years.
 Sandbox to me means replayable with different situations and endings every time.

-Sandbox adventures to me also mean a cool home base.
+Sandbox to me also means a cool home base.
 Something more than a refuelling station.
 At times I’ve made The Keep a snake bed of politics, a hoard of alternative adventure hooks, a dire siege, a victim of plague, and the actual core and climax of the story arc.

-So that’s sandbox adventures ingredient #1.
+So that’s ingredient #1.
 A great home base.

 Sandbox to me also means the world goes on.
 The PCs make choices that have consequences.
 The Primary Plot Agents are not frozen in time waiting for the PCs to thaw them out.
 Instead, the world reacts.
 It even reacts to the PCs doing nothing or failing.